7th Sunday after Pentecost, 24th July 2022: On Prayer

 I’ll begin with the story of Joe, who was trapped by a flood.

-The water surrounded his house and was beginning to flow in by the windows.
+house and was beginning to flow in by the windows.
 O Lord, save me from this flood, Joe prayed.
 A neighbour came by in a rowboat, and offered to take Joe with him.
 Oh, I’ve prayed to the Lord to save me, said Joe, So thanks, I’ll wait.

 The water rose some more, and Joe had to climb out onto the roof.
 Joe prayed again, Lord, save me from this flood.
 The firefighters came by in their power boat, and called for him to come with them.
 I’ve prayed to the Lord to save me, Joe said, so thanks anyway, I’ll wait.